kestra-io/docs/content/docs/configuration/index.md

 ::alert{type="info"}
-Make sure that you attach the `default-role` configuration under `kestra.security`rather than under `micronaut.security` — it's easy to confuse the two so make sure you enter that configuration in the right place.
+Make sure that you attach the `defaultRole` configuration under `kestra.security`rather than under `micronaut.security` — it's easy to confuse the two so make sure you enter that configuration in the right place.
 ::

 ## Server